PowerShellOrg/tug/src/Tug.Server.FaaS.AwsLambda/README.md

 > The MIME media type which you need to add is the following:  **`*/*`**

+This specifies a wild-card media type that effectively treats all responses as binary and allows them to pass through from Lambda to API Gateway to the requesting client.
+This is necessary as the Binary Content Type support in API Gateway requires that the client send a matching `Accept` header content type to trigger this function, but the default DSC LCM client does not send an 'Accept' header for the binary content requests (i.e. Configuration and Module), so we need to treat *all* requests by default as binary content.

 You can perform this step either through the [API Gateway console](http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-payload-encodings-configure-with-console.html) or through the [API Gateway REST interface](http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-payload-encodings-configure-with-control-service-api.html).
 Once you complete this step, you will also need to re-deploy your API -- once for each API Stage